dotnet/csharpstandard/standard/statements.md

 A static local function

-- May not reference instance members from an implicit or explicit `this` or `base` reference.
+- Shall not reference instance members from an implicit or explicit `this` or `base` reference.
 - May reference `static` members from the enclosing scope.
 - May reference `constant` definitions from the enclosing scope.
 - May use `nameof()` to reference locals, parameters, or `this` or `base` from the enclosing scope.